TheRealKasumi/NikoLight/documentation/build.md

    When using external regulators make sure to pick a suitable one.
    If your regulator doesn't come with a fuse on the 12V side, you should definitely add one.
    The PCB should be good for around 8-10A.
-   However make sure that your connectors are high quality and can deal with the current.
+   However, make sure that your connectors are high quality and can deal with the current.
    If even higher currents are required, please bypass the PCB and connect the LED's directly to your regulator.
-   However dont forget to provide 5V to the TesLight controller and have a shared ground connection.
+   However, don't forget to provide 5V to the TesLight controller and have a shared ground connection.

 #### Test the Voltage Regulator

 This step is optional but highly recommended.
 When you finished building the regulator, please take some time to test it.
-If there is a malfunction it could demage all your parts.
+If there is a malfunction, it could damage all your parts.
 So it's definitely worth the time.

 To test the regulator power the PCB with a voltage above 6-7V.
-The polarity and right connections were already show at the beginning of the guide.
+The polarity and right connections were already shown at the beginning of the guide.
 You should then be able to measure a voltage of 5V at the marked connections:

 ![PCB 5V](media/build/pcb-5v.jpg)